mark-greene/mark-greene.blog/_posts/2014-02-01-welcome-to-my-blog.markdown

 - tealeaf
 ---
 This is the first post to my [Tealeaf Training] [1] blog.
-I'm trying to use GitHub User Pages and a Jekyll template for my blog.
+I'm trying to use GitHub User Pages and a [Jekyll template][jekyll] for my blog.
 So far it's been way too much work.
 I think I should have just used WordPress or Tumblr.

-I thought all I would need to know was markdown but its lots of HTML/CSS and Javascript.
+I thought markdown was all I would need to know but its lots of HTML/CSS and Javascript.
 I'm just not a Web developer... yet.
 Please excuse the broken links while I figure out what I'm doing.